amangup/coding-bootcamp/lecture10/quiz.md

 d: None of the above

 **Question 7**
-Let's say we have a page with the following template called `home.html`:
+In a functional flask app, let's say we have a page with the following template called `home.html`:

 ```html
 <!DOCTYPE html>